 Every company today relies on data.
 Given that data can be used to enhance employee satisfaction, improve operations, optimize the supply chain, understand customer behavior, enable predictive maintenance, and more, its importance to the organization’s success is irrefutable.
 However, given the variety, volume, and velocity of data, the best outcomes from data can only be achieved by embracing Business Intelligence (BI).

-Like every other technology, BI trends are constantly evolving.
-From early days when BI was confined to spreadsheets bursting with numbers, today, technology allows for insightful visualization and immediate action.
+Like every other technology, the latest BI trends will continue to evolve.
+From the early days when BI was confined to spreadsheets bursting with numbers, today, technology allows for insightful visualization and immediate action.
 Today, BI provides organizations with new and novel ways to improve productivity, increase profits, and understand customers.
-As technology advances with the blink of the eye, the future of BI looks extremely promising.
+As technology advances with the blink of an eye, the future of BI looks extremely promising.
 However, to realize the real value from BI, it is important to be aware of upcoming trends, understand if and how they can be incorporated, and have a roadmap in place to embrace technology across the business.

 As regulations across data privacy and security become more stringent, data quality management has become indispensable for business excellence.
 The coming years will see organizations driving sustained efforts towards classifying data and knowing where it is coming from, who has access to it, how people are using it, and how long they can keep it.

 In the realm of BI, data governance will become a top priority for organizations big and small.
 This will also be driven by the number and complexity of data sources and data types needed to support analytics initiatives that are increasing exponentially.
-A sound data governance strategy will not only help improve ROI from BI investments; it will also enable a healthy balance between data consistency and transparency – setting the foundation of accurate, ethical, and evidence-based decision-making.
+A sound data governance strategy will not only help improve ROI from BI investments; it will also enable a healthy balance between data consistency and transparency.
+This will, in turn, set the foundation of accurate, ethical, and evidence-based decision-making.

-Data governance will enable organizations to clearly understand the information needs of the enterprise, continually improve the quality of data and information while ensuring privacy and confidentiality and preventing unauthorized use.
-It will allow them to use the right data to guide informed BI decision-making and ultimately improve business outcomes.
+Data governance will enable organizations to clearly understand the information needs of the enterprise.
+This will continually improve the quality of data and information while also ensuring privacy and confidentiality and preventing unauthorized use.
+It will allow organizations to use the right data to guide informed BI decision-making and ultimately improve business outcomes.
 It will also ensure data is acquired securely from approved sources, processed for the intended purpose, shared with authorized personnel, and discarded as per a pre-defined timeline.